j0zsef/ai-chatbot/README.md

-# AI Chatbot
+# AI Chatbot with React & Next
-Proof of concept for an AI chatbot using Next.js and React.
+Proof of concept for an AI chatbot using React & Next.

 ## Getting Started